How to use an Esri Template Geodatabase

 Why Use an Esri Template

-The main reason to use a template is for simplicity.
+The main reason to use a template is simplicity.
 While the geodatabase structure can be created in FME, it requires more upkeep between translations.
-If you want to create a geodatabase output using a predefined schema, using an XML Workspace Document or a copy of a file geodatabase is the easiest method of doing so.
+If you want to create a geodatabase output using a predefined schema, using an XML Workspace Document or a copy of a file geodatabase is the easiest method.

 This method also ensures that the workspace does not have to be modified extensively to apply updates to the output.
 This is because the process for creating and applying domains in FME differs.
 In order to create domains or subtypes with FME, attribute parameters are set as the type domain/subtype_codes.
 This method works for the initial translation of data, meaning the translation where the output is created for the first time.
-All proceeding translations to that same output would require the workspace to be altered.
+All subsequent translations to that same output would require altering the workspace.
 Rather than having the data type set as coded_domain/range_domain or subtype_codes, the type would need to be altered to the default fields corresponding data type, for example, 'char' or 'double'.
-Once the geodatabase has been created, the workspace would need to be altered to apply all future updates.
+Once the geodatabase has been created, the workspace needs to be altered to apply all future updates.

 Requirements

 The Esri Geodatabase (File Geodb) reader/writer used in the following example requires that a licensed version of ArcGIS be available to the user.
-For more information on required ArcGIS license levels, please see Required ArcGIS License Types for FME Geodatabase Formats.
+For more information on required ArcGIS license levels, please see Comparison of Esri-Based Readers and Writers in FME.

 Video